16 Best side hustles for teachers

-4. Teach English online
+4. Teaching English online

 You can also teach English to people who need help learning the language or improving their conversational skills.
 Like tutoring students, this involves one-on-one classes online or offline.
 Teaching English can range from grammar lessons to more conversational skills.

-5. Be a camp counselor
+5. Being a camp counsellor

-6. Teach summer school and after-school programs
+6. Teaching summer school and after-school programs

 Signing up for summer school is one of the more common ways for teachers to earn some extra income, especially over school breaks when they have free time.

-7. Coach youth sports teams
+7. Coaching youth sports teams

 Are you a PE teacher or simply passionate about sports and fitness?
 You can check your local youth sports team to see if they need a coach.

-8. Do admin jobs
+8. Working on admin jobs

-Teachers are quite used to admin skills like computing grades and organizing student records.
+Teachers are quite used to admin skills like computing grades and organising student records.
 You can work on admin jobs like data entry and data cleaning.
 This will allow you to earn extra income for skills that come naturally to you.

-9. Work as a virtual assistant
+9. Working as a virtual assistant

 10. Transcription and documentation services